 - Backup of data: All information should be periodically saved on backup servers in case of a power outage or system crash.
 It’s also important to check on the backups to make sure that they’re functional.
 For cloud-based PrognoCIS EHR customers, this is included in our service.

 - Connectivity: If a third party vendor runs the EHR system, resolving any likely connectivity issues should be a priority.
-In other words, if the practice’s internet connection is disconnected due to a local internet service provider’s issue, the EHR support service would only remain waiting to provide data.
+In other words, if the practice’s internet connection is disconnected due to a local internet service provider’s issue, the EHR support service would only remain to wait to provide data.

-- Practice: Holding drills to ensure that all personnel are familiar with downtime protocol can be advantageous for the hospital or practice in the case of a real situation.
+- Practice: Holding drills to ensure that all personnel is familiar with downtime protocol can be advantageous for the hospital or practice in the case of a real situation.